 By Michael Lanza

-I’ve picked out five favorite backpacking shelters I’ve field tested and reviewed at The Big Outside.
-Each is different enough from the others to give you clear choices, and they range in weight categories from lightweight to ultralight—because I believe every ounce should be justified in the gear I carry.
+Each of these tents is different enough from the others to give you clear choices, and they range from midweight to ultralight—because I believe every ounce should be justified in the gear I carry.
 The tents are listed from lightest to heaviest.
-The comparison chart below offers a quick look at features that distinguish these tents from one another and offers an overall rating based on specific criteria that are detailed in a ratings chart at the bottom of each tent’s complete review.
+The comparison chart below offers a quick look at specs and features that distinguish these tents from one another and offers an overall rating based on specific criteria that are detailed in a ratings chart at the bottom of each tent’s complete review.

-Grab one of these tents and your days on the trail (with a lighter pack) will improve as much as your nights in camp.
-Some of them are available at deeply discounted sale prices at the links I provide below.
+Grab one of these tents and your days on the trail—with a lighter pack—will improve as much as your nights in camp.

 * Good ventilation.